Syndication IconNew article alerts are available via Atom. Hide this message

 XMPP4R-Simple makes XMPP in Ruby uhh... simple...

-I thought it might be cool to have a control interface that you could talk to using IM, something like the IM client for Twitter.
+I thought it would be fun to build a control interface you could talk to over instant messaging – something like the IM bot that Twitter used to have.

-Initially I was looking at XMPP4R but a little reading pointed out that there's a gem called XMPP4R-Simple.
-Well, simple is always good so one gem install and 45 minutes later I had a Ruby script that could log in to an XMPP server, listen to (and log) what people said, and respond with a simple message.
+I started by looking at XMPP4R, but a bit of reading led me to XMPP4R-Simple.
+Well, simple is always good.
+One gem install and 45 minutes later, I had a Ruby script that could log in to an XMPP server, listen to (and log) what people said, and respond with a simple message.

 #!/usr/bin/env ruby